 The Four Primary Factors for § 6015(b) Innocent Spouse Relief

 There are different kinds of innocent spouse relief.
-Each kind has its own unique advantages and disadvantages as well as requirements for claiming it.
-The first kind of innocent spouse relief is § 6015(b).
-This is commonly referred to as “traditional innocent spouse relief.”
+Each kind has its own unique advantages, disadvantages, and requirements for claiming it.
+The first kind of innocent spouse relief is § 6015(b), commonly referred to as “traditional innocent spouse relief.”
 The requirements of § 6015 are stated in § 6015(b)(1).

-In addition, the requesting spouse must
+In addition, the requesting spouse must:

 Lastly, the requesting spouse must prove that:

-How Reason to Know(#3) and IRS Collection Activity(#4) are Determined
+How Reason to Know & IRS Collection Activity are Determined

-To determine 6, 7, and 8 the court will usually consider if a reasonably prudent person would also have missed the omission.
+To determine the above, the court usually considers if a reasonably prudent person would also have missed the omission.

 - Involvement in the business or transactions related to the understatement

-11.)
-Level of spousal deceit
+- Level of spousal deceit

-12.)
-Expenditures for lavish purchases
+- Expenditures for lavish purchases

 How the Inequitable Factor is Determined

-13.)
-Did the Requesting Spouse receive a significant benefit?
+- Did the Requesting Spouse receive a significant benefit?

-14.)
-Did the requesting spouse engage in any wrongdoing?
+- Did the requesting spouse engage in any wrongdoing?

-15.)
-Did the requesting spouse receive a benefit from the refund above and beyond normal support?
+To determine if the requesting spouse received a significant benefit, they usually ask if the requesting spouse received a benefit from the refund above and beyond normal support.

 How Do All These Factors Fit Together?